sakkameriem01/coverly.ai/README.md

 # Coverly.ai
-# Coverly.ai

 Coverly.ai is a modern web application that helps you create tailored, professional cover letters in seconds.
 Just upload your resume, paste a job description, select your preferred tone and language, and let AI do the rest!
-Coverly.ai is a modern web application that helps you create tailored, professional cover letters in seconds.
-Just upload your resume, paste a job description, select your preferred tone and language, and let AI do the rest!

 ![Logo](frontend/public/logo.png)

 ## Features

+- **PDF or Image Resume Upload:** Securely upload your resume in PDF or image format (JPG, PNG, JPEG).
+- **Job Description Input:** Paste the job description for the position you want to apply for.
+- **Multiple Tones & Languages:** Choose from various professional tones or define your own.
+Supports English, French, and Arabic.
 - **AI-Powered Cover Letter Generation:** Instantly generate a personalized cover letter based on your resume and the job description.
 - **Job-Fit Score:** See how well your resume matches the job requirements, with a detailed breakdown of matched and missing keywords/requirements.
-- **Multiple Tones & Languages:** Choose from various professional tones or define your own.
-Supports English, French, and Arabic.
 - **Edit & Regenerate:** Edit the generated letter and regenerate improved versions.
 - **Modern UI:** Responsive, accessible, and visually appealing interface with dark mode support.
-- **PDF Resume Upload:** Securely upload your resume in PDF format.

 ## Tech Stack

 - **Frontend:** React, Tailwind CSS, React Icons, React Hot Toast
-- **Backend:** Python, Flask, PyPDF2, Google Gemini API
+- **Backend:** Python, Flask, PyPDF2, Pillow, pytesseract, Google Gemini API
 - **Other:** CORS, REST API

 ## Getting Started